 As you come closer to your subject the depth of field will become shallower.
 In other words, for a shallow depth of field in your shot, get the camera closer to your subject.

 You will quickly notice the shallow depth of field effect if you try some macro photography or videography.
 You can see in the photograph of the bumblebee that there is a very shallow depth of field.
 The bee’s head, front leg, and mouthparts appear in focus but everything in front and behind is blurred.

 But the distance between your subject and the background is also important.
 In terms of the mathematics that determines the depth of field, this distance does not affect the Depth of Field.
 However, the further the background is from the subject the blurrier it will appear to be.
 You can see this in the next photograph of wooden fence posts.
-As the posts get further behind the plane where the subject is in focus, they get more and more blurry.
+As the posts get further behind the plane where the subject is in focus, they get increasingly blurry.

-So for a more cinematic look, open up the distance between background (or foreground) objects and your subject.
+For a more cinematic look, open up the distance between background (or foreground) objects and your subject.
 You can then do a rack-focus from a foreground object to your subject.